Transfer:

 Editing Digitzed Video

-Every digitized microMV video needs basic editing to clean up the borders, eliminate empty space at the beginning and/or end, adjust volume levels, and potentially adjust color and lighting.
+Every digitized microMV video needs basic editing to clean up the borders, remove leading and trailing blank spaces, adjust volume levels, and potentially adjust color and lighting.

-Some companies will skip this step in favor of total automation, which leaves rough borders and potentially empty space in the digitized product.
-Many DVDs from old digital conversions have large segments of dead space from this strategy.
+Some companies will skip this step in favor of total automation, which leaves rough borders and potentially blank space in the digitized product.
+Many DVDs from old digital conversions have large sections of dead space due to this strategy.

 Content editing is a separate, optional step.
-Some people require just a portion of the whole tape.
-The cheapest and best process for content editing is to capture the entire video, followed by editing the digital video as needed.
-Most professionals include basic editing with their digitized microMV service, while content editing adds cost to the project.
+Some people need only a portion of the tape.
+The cheapest and best approach to content editing is to capture the entire video, then edit it digitally as required.
+Most professionals include basic editing with their digitized microMV service, while content editing adds to the project’s cost.

-The quality of the editing computer is comparable to a mid- to high-level gaming computer.
+The editing computer’s quality is comparable to a mid- to high-end gaming computer.
 The computer’s CPU and GPU must be able to process large amounts of data in a reasonable time.
 Professionals will use two different computers for capture and editing.
 For large projects, captured digital video is edited simultaneously with videotape capture.

 Encoding microMV Video Into Your Format

-Once all edits are complete, the resulting video is encoded to apply the edits, resulting in digitized video ready for customer use.
-Transfering microMV to mp4 is the most widely used format, but other formats are also available depending on the customer’s needs.
+Once all edits are complete, the video is encoded to apply the edits, producing a digitized version ready for customer use.
+Transferring microMV to mp4 is the most widely used format, but other formats are also available depending on the customer’s needs.

 Convert MicroMV to Digital: Get Started